 5. Test While Running

 To check the alternator’s output, start your engine and take another reading.
 It should read between 13.7 and 14.7 volts.
-If it’s lower, your alternator may not be functioning properly.
+If it’s lower, your alternator may not be functioning correctly.

 How many volts is a car battery when fully charged?

 A fully charged car battery typically measures around 12.6 to 12.8 volts.
-This voltage indicates that the battery is in good condition and has sufficient charge.
-When the battery is under load, such as when starting the engine, the voltage may temporarily drop but should recover quickly.
+This voltage indicates the battery is in good condition and has sufficient charge.
+There may be a brief reduction in voltage while the battery is under load, like when starting the engine, but it should immediately rise again.

 If the voltage drops below 12.4 volts, the battery may be considered undercharged.
-Anything significantly below 12 volts usually indicates that the battery is discharged and may need to be recharged or replaced.
+Generally speaking, a battery much lower than 12 volts is drained and may need to be recharged or replaced.

 What car battery voltage is too low?

 A car battery’s voltage is generally considered too low when it drops below 12.4 volts.
-At this level, the battery is undercharged and may struggle to start the engine or power electrical systems effectively.
+The battery is undercharged at this level and may struggle to effectively start the engine or power electrical systems.

 - 12.6 to 12.8 volts: Fully charged